Bisoprolol use while Breastfeeding

 Summary of Use during Lactation

-Because there is little published experience with bisoprolol during breastfeeding and potentially extensive excretion into breastmilk, other agents may be preferred, especially while nursing a newborn or preterm infant.
+Because there is little published experience with bisoprolol during breastfeeding, other agents may be preferred, especially while nursing a newborn or preterm infant.

 Infant Levels.
 Relevant published information was not found as of the revision date.

 A study of mothers taking beta-blockers during nursing found a numerically, but not statistically significant increased number of adverse reactions in those taking any beta-blocker.
 Although the ages of infants were matched to control infants, the ages of the affected infants were not stated.
 None of the mothers were taking bisoprolol.